Qumulo/docs/hardware/document-history.md

 search: exclude
 ---

-The following table lists changes to the _Qumulo-Certified Hardware Guide_.
+The following table lists changes to the Qumulo-Certified Hardware Guide.

 <table>
   <thead>